 While this methodological shift is largely a welcome change, abductive arguments typically involve significant theoretical resources which can be part of what’s be- ing disputed.
 This means that we will sometimes find otherwise good arguments where coming to accept their conclusion conflicts—in some way—with some of the supporting materials we used to justify that conclusion.
 These arguments are interesting for a number of reasons, but perhaps most importantly because this feature—the self-effacing character of these arguments—occurs most often in the context of arguments for modifying our standing views on subject matters like logic, mathematics, aesthetics, and morality; subject matters which play a basic role in how we reason about other cases.
 Self-effacement, it turns out, gives us the resources to resist at least some of these skeptical arguments.
 Which arguments and which subject matters is the subject of this paper.

 12:00pm-1.00pm: Lunch (Provided by Opposite)

-Title: EPISTEMOLOGY OF MATHS: SOME COMMON VIEWS ARE WRONG
+Title: A PRIORI AND A POSTERIORI IN MATHS: SOME COMMON VIEWS ARE WRONG

 “Mathematics is an a priori science, in which proofs play a central role.
 This is largely because thinking through an argument warrants high confidence in its conclusion only if the argument is a proof.
-If in thinking through an argument visual experience has a role which is not merely enabling, the argument is not purely a priori but contains an a posteriori element, and for that reason is not a proof.”
+If, in thinking through an argument, visual experience is used not merely to grasp the argument, but also to accept it, the argument is not purely a priori but contains an a posteriori element, and for that reason is not a proof.”